Node Event Loop

 }; printSquare(5);

-3. multiply is evaluated and returns 25. multiply is removed from the stack and is assigned to variable s
+is removed from the stack and is assigned to variables

-5. With nothing left in the function, printSquare(5) finishes and is also removed from the stack.
+finishes and is also removed from the stack. - Tadaa!
+Empty stack.

 (Credit: Alexander Zlatkov)